All available slots through 4th August 2024 have been filled.

 Our two-cents on “Guidance”

 There is an old saying in Japanese that goes “Practice makes perfect” and we believe your skills will improve with practice.
 Please try to engage yourself in practicing what you have learned from the pottery master over and over again until you are confident with what you have learned.

 About the Potter’s Wheel

 Please note that we turn the potter’s wheel clockwise in Japan.
-If you prefer to use potter’s wheel that turns counter-clockwise, please select the course that says “Without Guidance“.
+When you need the pottery master’s demonstration and advice, he will use the potter’s wheel clockwise.

 – You will use gas kilns of 90cm x 60cm x 90cm (0.7 cubic meters) / 45cm x 45cm x 60cm (0.3 cubic meters) or an electric kiln of 40cm x 40cm x 40cm.

 – Your works will be fired together with other items when the studio fires the kiln on their regular schedule, therefore you can not specify the firing method (Oxidation or Reduction).
 Also, please understand that there may be some limitations in terms of sizes and numbers of items to be fired.